mssalvo/JDataPaging/translate/en/doc.md

 **removeParameter** | util - removes a parameter passed to a ajax call **addParameter**    | util - adds a parameter to the url passed to an ajax call **jmsEvent**    | associate functions with html elements
+**jmsPipe**    | associate functions with jms attributes to manipulate the value retrieved from a property json

 ## _to recover a previous instant, and use the methods available_